skezyoxo/webapp-template-with-user-management/README.md

 # Next.js Web Application Template with User Management

-A production-ready template for building modern web applications with Next.js 14.
-This template provides a solid foundation with pre-configured user management, authentication, database setup, and a beautiful UI.
+A production-ready, full-stack TypeScript application built with Next.js 14.
+This template provides a solid foundation with pre-configured user management, authentication, and database setup.
+Built using PostgreSQL for data storage (with Prisma ORM) and styled with Tailwind CSS and Shadcn/UI components, it offers a modern and beautiful UI out of the box.
+Authentication is handled by NextAuth.js, providing a secure and flexible user management system.
+The entire application is type-safe and follows modern development practices with comprehensive testing and code quality tools.

 Clone this template to quickly start building your own web application with all the essential features and best practices already in place.

 ## 🚀 Getting Started